hyosung11/Launch-School/Courses/JS109/glossary.md

 });
 ```

+EV - This code logs the numbers `1`, `2`, `3` to the terminal.
+In the global scope, a variable `number` is declared with the `let` keyword and initialized to the Number `10`.
+The `forEach()` method is then called on the array `[1, 2, 3]` and each element within the `[1, 2, 3]` array is passed as an argument to the callback function, and assigned the parameter `number`.
+Since the parameter `number` shares the same variable name as the global variable `number`, variable shadowing occurs.
+Although the variable `number` declared on line 1 is STILL visible at this point, since the variable was declared OUTSIDE and before block scope, the new local variable `number` shadows (hides) the outer scope variable.
+Therefore, this code logs the numbers `1`, `2`, `3`.

 `console.log(number)` will use the parameter `number` and discard the outer scoped local variable.
 Variable shadowing also prevents us from making changes to the outer scoped `number`.

 Variable shadowing isn't limited to callback functions.
 Whenever you have one scope nested within another, **variables in the inner scope** will shadow variables in the outer scope having the same name.